mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 *(If you haven't interviewed in the past and wanna get noticed)*

 - If you're a student, enjoy the student life!
-(I miss those awesome days) work on something that's challenging and interesting that makes you stand out from the rest, in my case I used to be a competitive programmer and was also really into creating my own projects for fun, [I actually managed to have a JS library featured in a magazine once!](https://javascriptweekly.com/issues/194), ([link to the project](https://mauriciopoppe.github.io/PojoViz/public/vulcanize.html#readme)).
+Work on challenging projects that makes you stand out from the rest, in my case I used to be a competitive programmer and was also really into creating my own projects for fun, [I actually managed to have a JS library featured in a magazine once!](https://javascriptweekly.com/issues/194), ([link to the project](https://mauriciopoppe.github.io/PojoViz/public/vulcanize.html#readme)).
 - [Participate in Coding Contests](https://www.youtube.com/watch?v=ueNT-w7Oluw), I solved thousands of problems over the years,